 Year Five

-Welcome to Year 5, and what an amazing year we are going to have!
-We have lots and lots of exciting learning to do in the forthcoming weeks linked to our school vision (John 10:10, "Live life in all its fullness’), our four virtues (perseverance, respect, courage and honesty) and our school rules (being ready, being respectful and being safe).
+Welcome to our Summer Term in Year 5.
+Following on from Spring, we have lots and lots of exciting learning to do in the forthcoming weeks linked to our school vision (John 10:10, "Live life in all its fullness’), our four virtues (perseverance, respect, courage and honesty) and our school rules (being ready, being respectful and being safe).
 These are at the heart of all we do.

 IMPORTANT DATES: